Posted 07 May 2018

 Posted 04 April 2018

 Back in the day the choice was to Highlight or not, now we have options.
 Balayage and Ombre are tried and tested favourites, Balayage comes from the French word to sweep and that is what we do.
 Colour is swept freehand in strategic places throughout the hair, you don't get such obvious regrowth and we accentuate your best features.
 Ombre first started as way of still having colour without lots of upkeep, colour is applied in a pattern to the ends to give a really natural edgy look to the hair.
-This April we have an exclusive offer for you with our new stylists Julia and Seniz.
+This May we have an exclusive offer for you with our Wella experts Julia and Seniz.

 They are both Wella trained and have tons of experience and great ideas to make you look awesome

 Get a Ballayage or an Ombre colour, including a cut and blow dry and a luxury conditioning treatment with a head massage for £125.
-That's not all we wil throw in a bunch of samples from System professional so you can take care of it at home.
+That's not all we will throw in a bunch of samples from System professional so you can take care of it at home.
 Some techniques may require a skin test so ask for details when booking.

 Posted 26 March 2018